 Reflecting on Two Years of Yoga

 I’ve reconstructed my class history in the timeline below.
 I didn’t start tracking any of this until much later when I figured out the climbing gym exposes a GraphQL endpoint for historical bookings.
-Looking back, I’m surprised at my consistency because I remember cancelling on multiple nights when I simply couldn’t stomach sitting there quietly for an hour.
+Looking back, I’m surprised at my consistency because I remember cancelling on multiple nights when I couldn’t stomach sitting there quietly with myself for an hour.
 I’m not sure my flexibility improved much.

 Mindful Flow Mondays continued into 2025.
 The moment things changed was in April, when my partner left on travel for three months.
 I started attending Monday-Wednesday-Friday yoga, met some regular climbing partners at the gym, and after ten years of almost exclusive solo running, started attending the Bay Bandits trail running club.